Vitelliform macular dystrophy

 Vitelliform macular dystrophy is an irregular autosomal dominant eye disorder which can cause progressive vision loss.
 This disorder affects the retina, specifically cells in a small area near the center of the retina called the macula.
 The macula is responsible for sharp central vision, which is needed for detailed tasks such as reading, driving, and recognizing faces.
 The condition is characterized by yellow (or orange), slightly elevated, round structures similar to the yolk (Latin vitellus) of an egg.

+Presentation

 Genetics

 Best disease is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person has one parent with the condition.

 The inheritance pattern of adult-onset vitelliform macular dystrophy is definitively autosomal dominant.
 Many affected people, however, have no history of the disorder in their family and only a small number of affected families have been reported.
 This is because the penetrance of the condition is incomplete; therefore, it is possible for an individual to have a copy of the mutant allele and not display the VMD phenotype.
 The ratio of males to females is approximately 1:1.